learning-laboratory/-first-steps-with-django/README.md

 $ python3 -m venv env
 ```

-On Windows:
+- Windows:
 ```sh
 $ py -m venv env
 ```

 ### Activating a virtual environment

-On Linux and macOS:
+- Linux and macOS:
 ```sh
 $ source env/bin/activate
 ```

-On Windows:
+- Windows:
 ```sh
 $ .\env\Scripts\activate.bat
 ```
 You can confirm you’re in the virtual environment by checking the location of your Python interpreter, it should point to the env directory.

-On Linux and macOS:
+- Linux and macOS:
 ```sh
 $ which python
 .../env/bin/python